10 releases (5 breaking)

 enjo delete bookshelf

-# Open project in editor.
+# Open the project in your editor.

 enjo open bookshelf

-# Open project in shell.
+# Open the project in your shell.

 enjo open bookshelf --shell